Products

 EA (Energy Absorption) refers to impact-absorbing members.
 To achieve weight reduction while ensuring high absorption performance against side impacts, G-TEKT has developed EA members that are incorporated inside the side sills.

-Cell cases house individual battery cells containing electrodes and electrolytes and are used in electric vehicles, including hybrids.
+Cell cases house individual battery cells containing electrodes and electrolytes and come in various types—including cylindrical, prismatic, and pouch—and are used in large numbers in electrified vehicles, including hybrid vehicles.
 Despite their seemingly simple shape, they require extremely high precision to ensure reliable sealing of their contents.
 G-TEKT has developed two types—one with a top lid and another with lids on both ends (double-sided opening)—to meet diverse customer needs.

 Motor Cores